 Pace has always been a palatable dessert that adorns this game.
 It might not be infallible, but its very unpredictability aggrandizes the adrenaline rush this beautiful game never fails to provide.
 This also brings a different challenge on the table, with a fraction of a second to see the ball.
 Itâs purely up to the muscle memory of the batsmen to react to it and deal with it.

-It also can prove to be a crowd gatherer, as World Cup 2003 proved, with Lee and Akhtar vying to cross the 100 mph barrier, being one of the most touted points of the tournament.
+Pace also can prove to be a crowd gatherer, as World Cup 2003 proved.
+Lee and Akhtar vying to cross the 100 mph barrier, being one of the most touted points of the tournament.
 But how far can this quench for exhilaration go?

-The process of measuring speed started at around 1950 when the technology used by the police to measure the speed of the cars was used in cricket.
+The process of measuring speed started at around 1950.
+The technology used by the police to measure the speed of the cars was used in cricket.
 But it was unreliable and was scrapped out.
 Soon the speed gun was introduced.
 The technology used in measuring speed involves a speed gun that is placed beside the side screen.

 It sends and receives a signal and the difference in frequency is used to calculate speed.
 Now the problem with the system is that it calculates the speed of the bowl at the time of the release.

 Secondly, it calculates the time taken by the ball to travel a certain distance.
 Now, this takes into account the horizontal distance travelled by the ball but does not take into account the vertical distance travelled by it.